Anthonytesla02/AlarmApk/replit.md

 4. Outputs to the `dist/` directory

 ### Important Notes
+- **SECURITY CONSIDERATION:** This application was originally designed for Google AI Studio and uses a client-side architecture where the Gemini API key is bundled into the frontend JavaScript.
+This means the API key will be visible to anyone who inspects the deployed application.
+For personal use only.
-- The Gemini API key must be set in production environment secrets
+- The Gemini API key must be set in the `GEMINI_API_KEY` secret in Replit
-- The build process injects the API key via Vite's define configuration
+- The build process injects the API key via Vite's define configuration into the client bundle
 - Tailwind CSS uses CDN in development (should be properly installed for production optimization)
+- **For production use with sensitive API keys, consider:**
+  - Implementing a backend proxy to keep the API key server-side
+  - Using API key restrictions in Google Cloud Console (HTTP referrer restrictions)
+  - Monitoring API usage and setting quotas

 ## Recent Changes
 - **2025-11-23:** Initial Replit setup